How to Talk About Trauma Without Turning It Into Performance

 Have a point beyond the pain.
 Every difficult story you share should connect to something actionable.
 What did you learn?
 What would you do differently?
 What should the listener take away?
 If the takeaway is just “I went through something hard,” you’re not teaching.
 You’re displaying.

 Watch for the dopamine trap.
 Standing ovations feel incredible.
 Tears in the audience feel validating.
 Those reactions can become addictive, and once they do, you start unconsciously shaping your stories for maximum emotional impact rather than maximum educational value.
 Check your motives regularly.
+One practical way to do that: record yourself rehearsing the difficult parts of your talk.
+Watch it back.
+Are you leaning into the emotional moments?
+Are you slowing down at the parts that make people uncomfortable?
+If you catch yourself calibrating delivery for emotional impact rather than clarity, you have crossed the line.
+The goal is to be clear, not to be devastating.

 Leave room for the other person.
 The point of sharing your story isn’t to fill the room with your pain.
 It’s to create space for other people to be honest about theirs.
 If you’re talking for 45 minutes and never creating room for the audience to reflect on their own experiences, you’ve made it about you.